onqtam/headjack/docs/why/10_COOPERATION.md

 # SECTION: Coherence
 ██████████████████████████████████████████████████████████████████

+> "Coherence is one of the most important concepts in the management of complexity." - [Understanding the Blue Church, by Jordan Hall](https://medium.com/deep-code/understanding-the-blue-church-e4781b2bd9b5)

+> "Society cannot function without a regulatory structure adequate to its level of complexity." - [Understanding the Blue Church, by Jordan Hall](https://medium.com/deep-code/understanding-the-blue-church-e4781b2bd9b5)

 Coherent pluralism - Jim Rutt

 What shouldn't we be divided on?

+> "The work is done when every actuator is sentient and fully coherent with all the others." - [Joscha Bach](https://x.com/Plinz/status/1834928906559954958)

 Most people have read at leats a couple of books in their life.
 What if we could socially nudge ourselves into coherence for what is most important and point to the most important books?

-> "Coherence is one of the most important concepts in the management of complexity." - [Understanding the Blue Church, by Jordan Hall](https://medium.com/deep-code/understanding-the-blue-church-e4781b2bd9b5#:~:text=Coherence%20is%20one%20of%20the%20most%20important%20concepts%20in%20the%20management%20of%20complexity.)

-> "Society cannot function without a regulatory structure adequate to its level of complexity." - [Understanding the Blue Church, by Jordan Hall](https://medium.com/deep-code/understanding-the-blue-church-e4781b2bd9b5#:~:text=Society%20cannot%20function%20without%20a%20regulatory%20structure%20adequate%20to%20its%20level%20of%20complexity.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Alignment